oliverphilcox/Spectra-Without-Windows/README.md

 # Spectra Without Windows

 This repository contains details of the window-free analysis of non-uniform spectroscopic data.
-This uses the quadratic and cubic estimators described in [Philcox 2020](https://arxiv.org/abs/2012.09389), and [Philcox 2021](https://arxiv.org/abs/2107.06287), and additionally contains the data generated for the BOSS power spectrum and bispectrum analysis of [Philcox & Ivanov](https://arxiv.org/abs/2112.04515).
+This uses the quadratic and cubic estimators described in [Philcox 2020](https://arxiv.org/abs/2012.09389), [Philcox 2021](https://arxiv.org/abs/2107.06287) and [Cabass et al. 2023](in-prep), and additionally contains the data generated for the BOSS power spectrum and bispectrum analysis of [Philcox & Ivanov](https://arxiv.org/abs/2112.04515) and subsequent works.

 ## Outline
-- [pk/](pk): Analysis code to estimate unwindowed power spectra.
+- [pk/](pk): Analysis code to estimate unwindowed power spectrum multipoles.
 We additionally supply the raw power spectrum measurements of BOSS, 2048 Patchy simulations and 84 Nseries simulations.
-- [bk/](bk): Analysis code to estimate unwindowed bispectra.
+- [bk/](bk): Analysis code to estimate unwindowed bispectrum multipoles.
 We additionally supply the raw bispectrum measurements of BOSS and 2048 Patchy simulations and 84 Nseries simulations.
 - [paramfiles/](paramfiles): Example parameter files.
 - [src/](src): Various Python utilities used in the unwindowed estimators.
 - [slurm/](slurm): Example SLURM submission script.